clartaq/cwiki/resources/private/md/Pages_Primer.md

 If you look at the address bar in your browser, it should show something like `http://localhost:1350/Pages%20Primer`, that is, the title of the page is at the end of the address.
 You can change that address to the name of the page you want to create.
 If there is no other page with the same name in the wiki already, you will be shown an editor page to build it and then save it.

 Note also that some characters, there is a list [here](https://en.wikipedia.org/wiki/Percent-encoding), must be "percent-encoded", that is, certain characters cannot be present in a web address (known as a "[URL](https://en.wikipedia.org/wiki/URL)") and must be encoded as a percent sign followed by two hexadecimal digits.
 If you attempt this and screw it up, you may damage the database irreparably.
 That would require you to delete the database and start over.
+(But you have a [[backup]], right?)

 This method is becoming less reliable.
 Many browsers now support search directly in the address bar.
 If this is the case, changing the address bar initiates a search rather than creating a new page.

 ## Page Content ##

-A "page" in the wiki consists of a couple of things.
+A "page" in the wiki consists of just a few things.

 ### The Title ###

-A page must have a title and content.
+Every page must have a title.
 It should be no more than 255 characters, possibly fewer.

 The title must be unique within the wiki.
 The comparison for uniqueness is case-insensitive, so the titles "Title" and "title" are considered the same.
 Using titles that differ only by letter case can be confusing and is not allowed.